-In addition to the quarterly distributions, the Company paid \$51 million in additional distributions, \$30 million of which was distributed to Clearway, Inc. and \$21 million of which was distributed to CEG, during the year ended December 31, 2023, in order for Clearway, Inc. to make certain additional tax payments primarily associated with the sale of the Thermal Business.
+In addition to the quarterly distributions paid to CEG, Clearway Energy LLC distributed an additional \$21 million to CEG during the year ended December 31, 2023, which represents CEG's pro-rata share of distributions that were paid in order for the Company to make certain additional tax payments primarily associated with the sale of the Thermal Business.
+The Company's share of the distribution was \$30 million.